unstableme/Complete_Pipeline_BreastCancerGradCAM/README.md

 In this project, I have used custom-27 layers **Convolutional Neural Networks (CNN)** to train the model on breast cancer histopathology images especially for **Invasive Ductal Carcinoma (IDC)** subtype.
 Along with that, I have used **Grad-CAM interpretability** to show how the model made such predictions.
 To see the demo, you can visit here: https://idc-frontend-latest.onrender.com/

+I have documented this work and published on Zenodo.
+You can access here: https://zenodo.org/records/16900047

 ## ✨ Features

 * **Containerized Applications:** Backend and frontend run in separate Docker containers.